Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Findings

+The worksheets filled out by our participants collectively highlighted that AI systems evoked profound and ambivalent responses--- ranging from excitement to frustration, from curiosity to suspicion, and from empowerment to loss of~agency.
 The range of responses we observe reflects not only a collection of mixed feelings but a fundamental difficulty in maintaining a stable relational stance toward inherently ambiguous systems.
 Notably, in the worksheets, some participants documented their surprise at witnessing peers ``humanize the agents'' or develop ``friend-like relationships'' with AI.
 This surprise also reveals an implicit assumption that others maintain a purely instrumental orientation toward AI, demonstrating how the assumed norms of AI interactions (`using' AI as a `tool') diverge from the actual relational configurations that unfold through conversational exchanges with AI.

 \GMNEXL, for instance, framed AI as a powerful tool: “I would draw a calculator if I knew how to draw… it is similar to using a calculator, a powerful calculator.” \GMNEXL's survey showed positive views on AI's research utility but strong discomfort with emotional engagement and overdependence concerns.
 This tension suggests the instrumental approach attempts to maintain boundaries against a technology they worry might become more than a tool.
 In the participant’s chatlog, at first glance, their engagement with Perplexity (a proprietary model) appears instrumental, involving directive prompts.
 However, this effort to control the interaction goes beyond using a tool, as the participant maintained boundaries that would not be needed with a more predictable tool (``...first I want you to make a full report.
 This report should contain ${\text{... '')}}$.
 Here, dissonance exists between the articulated `tool' frame and the reality of engaging with the AI system.